git-pull/tao-of-tmux/manuscript/00-foreword.md

 This is my first book.
 I am human and make mistakes.

-If you find errors in this book please submit them to me at tao.of.tmux <AT>
+If you find errors in this book, please submit them to me at tao.of.tmux <AT>
 nospam git-pull.com.

 You can also submit a pull request via <https://github.com/git-pull/tao-of-tmux>.